aws-samples/aws-network-firewall-terraform/README.md

 The [default action](https://docs.aws.amazon.com/network-firewall/latest/developerguide/stateless-default-actions.html) taken by the stateless engine is `Forward to stateful rule groups`.

-[Flow and log alerts](https://docs.aws.amazon.com/network-firewall/latest/developerguide/logging-cw-logs.html) are stored in separate Cloudwatch Log Groups
+[Alert logs](https://docs.aws.amazon.com/network-firewall/latest/developerguide/logging-cw-logs.html) are persisted in a dedicated Cloudwatch Log Group (`/aws/network-firewall/alert`).

+[Flow logs](https://docs.aws.amazon.com/network-firewall/latest/developerguide/logging-cw-logs.html) are persisted in a dedicated S3 Bucket (`network-firewall-flow-bucket-*`).

 The rule-groups configured in the policy are the following:
 - `drop-icmp`: this is a stateless rule group that drops all ICMP traffic